cappslock/pluggo/README.md

 ## What is this?

-Pluggo is a stupidly-named plugin library.
+Pluggo is a stupidly-named plugin library for Node.js and web browsers.
 You could also refer to it as a "dependency injection" or "inversion of control" library if you are feeling jaunty.

 It's based on the parts of the [broadway](https://github.com/flatiron/broadway) interface which I personally found myself using and functions more or less as a drop-in replacement.